vvscode/docs/docs/voice/using-rest.md

 ---
 title: Using REST
+excerpt: >-
-excerpt: 'This document outlines how to use the Sinch Voice REST API as well as the Sinch Verification REST API.
-Get more information here.'
+  This document outlines how to use the Sinch Voice REST API as well as the Sinch Verification REST API.
+Get more information here.
 ---
 ## Authorization